* Guide Price £500,000*

 The current owners have discovered this room was originally a courtyard, containing the old rainwater well which fed the pump in the wash house The pump is still in situ, with the wash house now a utility room.
 In 1914, what is now the kitchen extension was a bathroom and separate lavatory.
 This property was the last of five houses to have this work completed as the work was abandoned when local men enlisted for the war effort.
 Sadly, not enough men returned from war to continue the work to the remaining five houses in the row.

-The utility room leads to the study via the adjoining boot room (giving further cupboards/storage) the study looks across the large and well tended gardens to the rear of which can be found a garage, store and workshop.
+The utility room leads to the study via the adjoining boot room (giving further cupboards/storage) the study looks across the large and well tended gardens to the rear of which can be found a garage/workshop, store and covered carport.
 The garden is mainly lawned with a variety of mature trees and a good size patio seating area, ideal for entertaining.

 To the first floor, the three double bedrooms have access to a lovely period style bathroom complete with 'claw foot' bath.
 Stairs rise from the landing to the second floor which has a fourth bedroom complete with an ensuite shower room.